burdiuz/js-rest-object/README.md

 # RESTObject

+> This repo is archived and project was moved to [Deferred Data Access monorepo](https://github.com/burdiuz/js-deferred-data-access/tree/master/packages/rest-object).

 RESTObject is the library that allows usage of comfortable dot notation instead of strings while accessing remote API.
 It depends on [Direct Proxies support](http://caniuse.com/proxy) and [fetch()](http://caniuse.com/fetch) optionally.

 ## Installation